saramager/dotNet5785_-3700_1454/README.md

 Password encryption - 2 points
 Distance calculations - by air, drive or walking - 3 points

-#*_Project Bonus Features and Evaluation Criteria_*
+**Project Bonus Features and Evaluation Criteria**

-_Icon Integration (Window Title and Taskbar)_
+* Icon Integration (Window Title and Taskbar)
 Adds a custom icon to the window title and displays it in the taskbar.
 Evaluation Points: 1

-_Use of Property Trigger_
+* Use of Property Trigger
 Trigger based on property value changes to enhance UI responsiveness.
 Evaluation Points: 1

-_Use of Event Trigger_
+* Use of Event Trigger
 Trigger based on specific events to improve application interactivity.
 Evaluation Points: 1

-_IMultiValueConverter Implementation_
+* IMultiValueConverter Implementation
 Handles complex data binding scenarios by combining multiple values into one.
 Evaluation Points: 1

-_Conditional Button Display in Call Screen_
+* Conditional Button Display in Call Screen
 The delete button is displayed only if the call can be deleted.
 Evaluation Points: 2

-_Conditional Button Display in Volunteer Screen_
-Allows deleting a volunteer only if no task has ever been assigned to them.
+* Conditional Button Display in Volunteer Screen Allows deleting a volunteer only if no task has ever been assigned to them.
 Evaluation Points: 2

-_Error Handling in BLTest and DLTest_
+* Error Handling in BLTest and DLTest
-Ensures comprehensive error handling using full try-phase blocks (try-finally or try-catch).
+Ensures comprehensive error handling using full try- phase blocks (try-finally or try-catch).
 Evaluation Points: 1

-_Password Property Addition_
+* Password Property Addition
 Includes a secure property for handling user passwords.
 Evaluation Points: 2

-_Strong Password Validation_
+* Strong Password Validation
 Checks for password strength criteria such as length, special characters, and case sensitivity.
 Evaluation Points: 1

-_Password Encryption_
+* Password Encryption
 Implements encryption for storing passwords securely.
 Evaluation Points: 2

-Distance Calculations
+* Distance Calculations
 Provides distance computations by air, driving, or walking routes.
 Evaluation Points: 3